Rainbow washing: What employers can do to turn up for employees each day and not just for Pride

 Finally, what does allyship look like?

 Allyship can take many forms.
 It is having someone or a business or an environment where you feel entirely comfortable being yourself.
-In Pride, the LGBQ+ community are being celebrated for being completely themselves.
+During Pride, the LGBTQ+ community are being celebrated for being completely themselves.
 Allyship is them experiencing this all year round.
 Allyship is being active, actively learning and using your voice and platform to share with others.

 “It’s important to keep your ear to the ground and listen out for what is happening and understand some of the battles the community are facing politically.”
 Nathan Nalla, Founder & Director at Be The Riot

 We want to say a huge thank you to the panel who joined us and opened up about their experiences.
 We must continue to actively listen to the LGBTQ+ community and be prepared to do the work required to create a truly inclusive environment for all.

 Deliberately different, by design: the Tecknuovo growth story